 According to a study in 2012, these are five breeds prone to stillborn births.

-- Pug: Although small, this breed has a large head and predominant shoulders, both of which can be difficult for the mother to birth due to size.
-Furthermore, the larger bone structure of this breed can mean each puppy struggles to find room in the womb and may gain fewer nutrients due to the litter size.
+- Pug: Although small, this breed has a large head and shoulders, which can make it difficult for the mother to give birth due to size.
+Additionally, the larger bone structure of this breed can mean that puppies struggle to find enough space in the womb and may not receive enough nutrients

 Can I breed a dog who went through a miscarriage again?